MarcoMuellner/ghcontext/README.md

 ---

 <p align="center">
-  <i>GitCP: Because your AI assistant should understand your code as well as you do.</i>
+  <i>ghcontext: Because your AI assistant should understand your code as well as you do.</i>
 </p>